rlabbe/filterpy/docs/kalman/UnscentedKalmanFilter.rst

 Introduction and Overview
 -------------------------

 This implements the unscented Kalman filter.
-Still a work in development.

 .. automodule:: filterpy.kalman